skaman82/HW3_tracker/README.md

 This is not logical as the icon represents the rainbow circle of the "steps stats screen".

 ## Custom watchfaces
-• Function: please add pointer dial style
+• Function: please also add pointer dial style to make it perfect

 ## Allways on display
 • UI: Digital style of AOD is very simple and could have a nicer font and maybe additional info like steps or battery status